encoredev/encore/docs/other/vs-supabase.md

 and connect to the database, so once the application starts up the database is ready to be used.

 [Learn more about using databases with Encore](/docs/primitives/databases)

+## Encore makes it simple to build type-safe event-driven systems

+Unlike BaaS platforms like Supabase and Firebase, Encore has extensive support for building microservices backends and event-driven systems.

+For example, Encore lets you [define APIs](/docs/primitives/services-and-apis) using regular functions and enables cross-service type-safety with IDE auto-complete when making API calls between services.

+With Encore's [Infrastructure SDK](/docs/primitives), you can build event-driven systems by defining Pub/Sub topcis and subscriptions as type-safe objects in your application.
+This gives you type-safety for Pub/Sub with compilation errors for any type-errors.

 ## Encore's local development workflow lets application developers focus